Contract automation

 1) Contract Approval Process

-An automated contract approval takes the stress out of waiting for signoffs.
+An automated contract approval process takes the stress out of waiting for signoffs.

 Instead of chasing managers or department heads, contracts are automatically sent to the right people at the right stage.